dreyacosta/velox/README.md

 # Velox

-Responsive theme for Ghost.
+Responsive and minimal theme for Ghost focus on speed, typography and semantic.

-Work in progress...
+See it in action: http://dreyacosta.com.